code-monad/ckbfs/RFC.md

       <USER_DEFINED>
 ```

-- Rule 14: in a transfer operation, Output CKBFS Cell’s `index` must be null
+- Rule 14: in a transfer operation, Output CKBFS Cell’s `indexes` must be empty
 - Rule 15: if Input CKBFS Cell’s backlinks is empty, then output’s backlink should be append following Rule 10.
 Otherwise, the backlinks should not be updated
 - Rule 16: in a transfer operation, `checksum` CAN NOT be updated